 Canada needs workers, their workforce is aging out and there is not enough young blood to meet the expanding economy’s demand.
 It is precisely for these reasons that the country is blossoming into a multicultural populace with a positive outlook, a bright hope for the future, and a can-do attitude.
 Some of us may remember when that was what America was known for.
 Anyway, because of their labour demands, there are immigration pathways to permanent residence no matter if you are a semi-skilled worker, skilled tradesman, or professional.

 Let’s begin with the usual suspect before looking into the more interesting alternatives.
 The Express Entry system is pretty straight forward.
 You are required to create an online profile, select a category that may apply to you from:

 - Federal Skilled Worker program - for people in managerial and professional occupations with qualifications and/or experience;

-- Canada Experience Class - if you are already working in Canada or have one years working experience within the last three years in a managerial, professional or skilled trade.
+- Canada Experience Class - if you are already working in Canada or have one-year of working experience within the last three years in a managerial, professional, or skilled trade.

 and then create a profile and submit your information.
 You are then entered into a pool of applicants from around the world and stand a chance to be invited to apply for permanent residency in bi-monthly draws